Please click on a section heading for more information.

-- The right of a person to a prompt and equitable resolution of the complaint filed hereunder shall not be impaired by the person’s pursuit of other remedies such as the filing of a Section 504, Title II, or Title IX complaint with the responsible state or federal department or agency.
+- The right of a person to a prompt and equitable resolution of the complaint filed hereunder shall not be impaired by the person’s pursuit of other remedies such as the filing of Section 504, Title II, or Title IX complaint with the responsible state or federal department or agency.
 Utilization of this grievance procedure is not a prerequisite to the pursuit of other remedies.

 - These rules shall be construed to protect the substantive rights of interested persons, to meet appropriate due process standards, and to assure that the Daniel Boone Area School District complies with Section 504, Title II, Title IX, and their implementing regulations.